ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Stage III lung cancers are classified as either stage IIIA, IIIB, or IIIC.
 The stage is based on the size of the tumor and which lymph nodes the cancer has spread to.
 Stage III cancers have not spread to other distant parts of the body.

-For many stage IIIA cancers and nearly all stage IIIB cancers, the tumor is difficult, and sometimes impossible, to remove with surgery.
+For many stage IIIA and stage IIIB cancers, the tumor may be difficult or sometimes impossible, to remove with surgery.
+Stage IIIC cancers cannot be removed with surgery.
 For example, the lung cancer may have spread to the lymph nodes located in the center of the chest, which is outside the lung.
 Or the tumor may have grown into nearby structures in the lung.
-In either situation, it is less likely that the surgeon can completely remove the cancer because removal of the cancer must be performed bit by bit.
+In either situation, it is less likely that the surgeon can completely remove the cancer.
+Stage III cancers that cannot be treated with surgery can often be successfully treated with systemic therapy and radiation therapy (see Types of Treatment).

 Stage IV means the lung cancer has spread to more than 1 area in the other lung, the fluid surrounding the lung or the heart, or distant parts of the body through the bloodstream.
 Once cancer cells get into the blood, the cancer can spread anywhere in the body.
 But, NSCLC is more likely to spread to the brain, bones, liver, and adrenal glands.
 Stage IV NSCLC is divided into 2 substages: